alexRyan719/playground-hbgs278s/statement_7.md

     example_list_4 = [1, 'b', 3]

+  To add elements to a list, use the .append() function.
+To access specific items in a list, you can use an index.

   Dictionaries are Python's answer to Switch Statements.
 The logic of a dictionary is to return a value based on an input value / key.
 In other languages, Switch
   Statements are used to accomplish similar logic.
 Here are a couple examples of dictionaries: